 The Tuition Incentive Program (TIP)

 TIP is an incentive program that encourages eligible students to complete high school by providing tuition assistance for the first two years of college and beyond.
 To meet the financial eligibility requirement, a student must have (or have had) Medicaid coverage for 24 months within a 36-consecutive-month period as identified by the Michigan Department of Human Services (DHS).
 TIP provides assistance in two phases.
 TIP will pay Phase I benefits only for the Associate of Arts in Ministry (AAM) to those eligible students @ $86 per credit hour, up to 24 credit hours per academic year.
 In addition, TIP will pay registration fees for the academic year.
-For the process and more information, see the fact sheet.
+For the process and more information, click here.